Billy Bean: Personal life

 Bean was diagnosed with acute myeloid leukemia in 2023.
 He died at his home in New York City on August 6, 2024, at the age of 60.
 At the time of his death, Bean was married to Greg Baker, a doctor, Manchester, New Hampshire native, and Boston Red Sox fan.

+Tributes

+In 2026, the Dodgers unveiled a permanent memorial at Dodger Stadium honoring Bean and Glenn Burke.